Skip to main content

 South Redwood Public Health Center opens in West Jordan.

-Salt Lake Public Health Center at 610 South 200 East is rebuilt as the department's new flagship facility.
+Salt Lake Public Health Center at 610 South 200 East is rebuilt and remains the department's flagship facility.

 The department celebrates 50 years as a combined Salt Lake City/Salt Lake County health department and commemorates 170 years of public health in the Salt Lake Valley.